spacehuhn/wifi_ducky/README.md

 What you will need:
 - **ESP8266 Wi-Fi chip**
   I recommend using an ESP-12.
-It's widly used, cheap and has 4MB of flash memory
+It's widely used, cheap and has 4MB of flash memory
 - **ATmega32u4**
   I recommend using some kind of Arduino board.
 The Arduino Micro and Arduino Leonardo use an ATmega32u4 for example.
 You could also get a Arduino Pro Micro or other cheap Arduino clones which use the ATmega32u4.
 I will use a CJMCU-Beetle ATmeaga32u4.
 - **(a 3.3V regulator)**